-The Dead Sea contains some 45,000 million tons of salts rich in minerals - The Dead Sea Minerals.
-The sea's unique composition of natural minerals is produced from dissolving of the salt created in the natural evaporation process of the lake's water.
+The Dead Sea contains some 45,000 million tons of salts rich in minerals - Dead Sea Minerals.
+The sea's unique composition of natural minerals is produced from the dissolving of the salt created in the natural evaporation process of the lake's water.
 The compound is refined through solar radiation which neutralizes the sodium chloride (that sinks to the bottom) and leaves the rich compound on the evaporation pool bed.
-The Dead Sea contains 21 essential minerals, the combination of 12 of the Dead Sea minerals do not exist in any other sea or ocean in the world.
-Some are known to have unique qualities, for instance giving a feeling of relaxation, nourishing the skin, activating the blood systems, healing rheumatic diseases and metabolic disorders.
-In addition, the natural minerals are essential for correct functioning of the human body and the different skin layers.
+The Dead Sea contains 21 essential minerals, the combination of 12 of the Dead Sea minerals does not exist in any other sea or ocean in the world.
+Some are known to have unique qualities, for instance giving a feeling of relaxation, nourishing the skin, activating the blood systems, and healing rheumatic diseases, and metabolic disorders.
+In addition, natural minerals are essential for the correct functioning of the human body and the different skin layers.

 Trace Elements- the importance of Dead Sea Minerals

 The minerals constitute only 4% of the body weight, but their importance is immeasurably greater, they are trace elements required in small quantities for cell renewal activities in the skin and serve as essential elements in cell functioning, principally in intercellular communication.
-The minerals are essential for purposes of "exchanging information" and help to transmit signals between the cells, an activity that stimulates cells to renew themselves, to divide and to nourish the top skin layer with an increased water capacity.
+The minerals are essential for "exchanging information" and help to transmit signals between the cells, an activity that stimulates cells to renew themselves, divide, and nourish the top skin layer with an increased water capacity.

-They also participate in processes of bone building, blood production, hormone activation, neural strengthening and far more.
+They also participate in processes of bone building, blood production, hormone activation, neural strengthening, and far more.
 However, like vitamins, they are not produced by the body and therefore the body depends on an external supply of minerals from food.
 Minerals play a very important role in correct skin functioning.
-Therefore, beyond provision of the minerals reaching it with the blood circulation, the skin absorbs minerals applied externally and uses them in every single process existing in the skin layers.
-A deficiency in one of the minerals is liable to disrupt skin cell activity, cause inflammation, dryness and early aging.
+Therefore, beyond the provision of the minerals reaching it with the blood circulation, the skin absorbs minerals applied externally and uses them in every single process existing in the skin layers.
+A deficiency in one of the minerals is liable to disrupt skin cell activity and cause inflammation, dryness, and early aging.

 Calcium stands at the head of the list of minerals as regards its importance to the body, since it is the main component of the skeleton and constitutes about 2% of the weight and about half the entire quantity of minerals in the body.

-Calcium participates in transfer of the neural impulses between neurons, and in the contraction process of the skeletal muscles and the heart muscle.
-Calcium also accelerates the processes of breaking down the fats and proteins in the cells, and constitutes a vital factor for the blood coagulation process.
+Calcium participates in the transfer of neural impulses between neurons, and the contraction process of the skeletal muscles and the heart muscle.
+Calcium also accelerates the processes of breaking down the fats and proteins in the cells and constitutes a vital factor for the blood coagulation process.
 A calcium deficiency is liable to cause osteoporosis and acceleration of the body's aging processes.

-Zinc oxide is today one of the effective radiation screens in the cosmetics industry.
+Zinc oxide is today one of the most effective radiation screens in the cosmetics industry.

-Zinc in the skin layer: contributes to cell renewal, is required for collagen production and participates in elastin synthesis.
-Zinc is required for repair of damage and duplication of the DNA.
-Zinc combats free radicals, improves secretion of the cutaneous lipid (sebum) and helps in acne conditions.
+Zinc in the skin layer: contributes to cell renewal, is required for collagen production, and participates in elastin synthesis.
+Zinc is required for the repair of damage and duplication of the DNA.
+Zinc combats free radicals improve secretion of the cutaneous lipid (sebum) and helps in acne conditions.
 In cases of skin damage, zinc, which constitutes an important element in the immune system, participates in the recovery processes of the damaged tissue.

 Magnesium in the skin layer: Magnesium is absorbed easily through the skin layer.
-At the Dead Sea the concentration of the magnesium salts is ten times higher than in any other seawater.
-The Dead Sea's abundance of magnesium rapidly heals and soothes the skin, prevents redness, itching and irritations which are the skin's reaction to allergies.
-Magnesium penetrates through the living skin layers and assists in the metabolic process, in circulation of the oxygen through the blood and in the intercellular neural transmission.
-It strengthens the cell membranes and helps in repair of damage to the cell nucleus.
-Magnesium helps the skin to combat aggressions by giving energy which activates the cells and the immune system.
+At the Dead Sea, the concentration of magnesium salts is ten times higher than in any other seawater.
+The Dead Sea's abundance of magnesium rapidly heals and soothes the skin, and prevents redness, itching, and irritations which are the skin's reaction to allergies.
+Magnesium penetrates through the living skin layers and assists in the metabolic process, the circulation of oxygen through the blood, and intercellular neural transmission.
+It strengthens the cell membranes and helps in the repair of damage to the cell nucleus.
+Magnesium helps the skin combat aggressions by giving energy which activates the cells and the immune system.

-Sulfur in the skin layer: Sulfur earned the title "the beauty mineral" by virtue of its contribution to the cell renewal process.
+Sulfur in the skin layer: Sulfur earned the title "the beauty mineral" for its contribution to the cell renewal process.
 It helps the cells to rise to the top skin layer and allows forming of a new layer of cells.
-Sulfur, as an antiseptic substance that kills bacteria and fungus, tells the skin to combat diseases such as dandruff, eczema, psoriasis and various inflammations.
-In addition, sulfur must be present for the skin to create collagen, which contributes to smoothness and softness of the skin.
+Sulfur, as an antiseptic substance that kills bacteria and fungus, tells the skin to combat diseases such as dandruff, eczema, psoriasis, and various inflammations.
+In addition, sulfur must be present for the skin to create collagen, which contributes to the smoothness and softness of the skin.

 Sodium helps to maintain balanced acidity (pH) in the body and prevents fluid loss.
-In addition it participates in the neural activity and assists contracting of the muscles.
-At the Dead Sea Minerals the concentration of sodium is relatively lower than other sea salts.
+In addition, it participates in neural activity and assists in the contracting of the muscles.
+At the Dead Sea Minerals, the concentration of sodium is relatively lower than other sea salts.

-Sodium in the skin layer: maintains osmotic balance of fluids outside the cells, improves the metabolism in the cells.
-It allows penetration of water to the skin and increases the flexibility.
-An essential mineral for healing dry skin condition.
+Sodium in the skin layer: maintains the osmotic balance of fluids outside the cells, and improves the metabolism in the cells.
+It allows the penetration of water into the skin and increases flexibility.
+An essential mineral for healing dry skin conditions.

-Lithium salts serve as a mood stabilizer and antidepressant, because of lithium's influence on the brain cells and the nervous system.
+Lithium salts serve as mood stabilizers and antidepressants because lithium influences the brain cells and the nervous system.

 Lithium in the skin layer:

-It relieves skin diseases such as psoriasis, helps to prolong cell life and maintains the nervous system health in the short and the long-term.
+It relieves skin diseases such as psoriasis, helps to prolong cell life, and maintains the nervous system's health in the short and the long term.

-A mineral that belongs to the trace element group (minerals required in minute quantities), essential for creation of different plants.
+A mineral that belongs to the trace element group (minerals required in minute quantities), is essential for the creation of different plants.
 The body requires boron in a minimum quantity and it helps to maintain and strengthen the skeletal system in particular at advanced ages.
-It prevents calcium and magnesium loss, participates in maintaining the health of the cell membrane and calms premenstrual manifestations.
+It prevents calcium and magnesium loss, participates in maintaining the health of the cell membrane, and calms premenstrual manifestations.

 Boron in the skin layer: Boron helps to channel the hormone functions in the skin, particularly estrogen and testosterone.
 A boron deficiency weakens the cell membranes.